Mysteries of Primeval China, Part 2: Who Killed the Gods?

 According to these texts, the Xia ruled in the 2000s BCE, which would make them rough contemporaries of the Sumerians, and of ancient Egypt’s Middle Kingdom — and thus, one of the earliest documented Bronze-Age civilizations on earth.
 (It goes without saying that these are hotly contested titles.)

-The Xia dynasty, it’s written, was founded by a semi-legendary figure known as the Yu the Great.
-This energetic ruler — like Mesopotamia’s proto-historical king Gilgamesh — is said to have single-handedly invented flood canals, dynastic monarchy, and an impressive range of other innovations.
+The Xia dynasty’s most famous ruler was a semi-legendary figure known as Yu the Great.
+This virtuous emperor — like Mesopotamia’s proto-historical king Gilgamesh, with shades of Hammurabi — is said to have single-handedly invented flood canals, dynastic monarchy, China’s first organized justice system, and an impressive range of other innovations.

 What’s more, early historians claimed the Xia themselves were the last scions of a far more ancient culture — one whose lineage reached back through thousands of years, to the very dawn of humanity.